Kleinman Philadelphia Energy Authority Fellowship

 Company Description

-This Kleinman fellowship will enable a Penn graduate student to spend 10-12 weeks working on issues related to energy policy and programs at PGCC.
+This Kleinman-funded fellowship will enable a Penn graduate student to spend 10-12 weeks working on issues related to energy policy and programs at PEA.
 Applicants should be highly motivated individuals with experience working on energy, finance, sustainability, government, and/or economic issues.

 Context

-Tasks may include a combination of the following:
+Tasks Will Include a Combination of the Following:

 Background and Skills Required

-• Experience in a start-up, non-profit, or entrepreneurial environment
+• Experience in a public agency, non-profit, or applied research setting.

 Application Instructions